It all started when…

 “Books on Standard Treatments are of utmost importance to our health workers and people, for they ensure the most efficient and best possible medical service for our country.
 Standard treatment regimes should be used in all cases unless there are specific professional reasons to do otherwise.

 In November 2022, The Highlands Foundation partnered with the A.C.M.
-Buddy Program and The PNG Society of Midwives to get 135 Manual of Standard Managements in Obstetrics and Gynaecology for Doctors, H.E.O.s and Nurses in Papua New Guinea to The Kompiam District Hospital in Enga Province and to the Labour Ward Manager Aiva Pikuri in Goroko.
+Buddy Program and The PNG Society of Midwives to get 135 Manual of Standard Managements in Obstetrics and Gynaecology for Doctors, H.E.O.s and Nurses in Papua New Guinea to the Kompiam District Hospital in Enga Province and to the Labour Ward Manager, Aiva Pikuri in Goroko.
 This initiative was a three-year project.
-Written by Prof Mola, reprinting funded by WHO.

 Goroka Hospital and The Kompiam District Hospital distributed these books to the staff on the ground who provide maternity, obstetric and gynaecological care to women and their babies in PNG—a similar but more extensive resource to the Australian CARPA manual used in the Australia remote areas.
 The manual is an excellent resource to guide care.
 The Highlands Foundation has packed 30 health worker kits marked for the Goroka Hospital and the surrounding region.
 So many valuable players and complexities to get this resource out to the staff and women who need them.